intel/ros2_openvino_toolkit/README.md

 * Report questions, issues and suggestions, using: [issue](https://github.com/intel/ros2_openvino_toolkit/issues).

 # More Information
-* ROS2 OpenVINO discription written in Chinese: https://mp.weixin.qq.com/s/BgG3RGauv5pmHzV_hkVAdw
+* ROS2 OpenVINO description written in Chinese: https://mp.weixin.qq.com/s/BgG3RGauv5pmHzV_hkVAdw

 ###### *Any security issue should be reported using process at https://01.org/security*